alex-huba/swtCamper/README.md

 * Contained unit and integration tests that provide good examples on how to test the code.
 * A preconfigured GitLab CI pipeline that builds/tests the software, and checks for formatting issues automatically.

+The corresponding SWT Monitor dashboard for the dev branch is available at ...

 See [Specification.md](doc/Specification.md) for a description of the functionality.

 See [Documentation.md](doc/Documentation.md) for a description of the implementation and notes on development.